 Therefore, even hairless Sphynx cats may not be the answer, because it’s not only cat hair that makes you allergic, it’s their dander or saliva also.

-That said, someone with only mild allergies might be okay with the Sphynx or any other cat listed as “hypoallergenic” because although they still produce dander, they produce much less than the average cat.
+That said, someone with only mild allergies might be okay with a Peterbald or any other cat listed as “hypoallergenic” because although they still produce dander, they produce much less than the average cat.

 However, if you have severe reactions to cat dander, getting a cat that produces less dander is not going to help you.